CircleCI-Public/slack-orb/README.md

 **A:**
   Each step executes as a separate shell.
 To export environment variables for use in over steps, they must be added to `BASH_ENV`.
 View [Using Environment Variables](https://circleci.com/docs/2.0/env-vars/#using-parameters-and-bash-environment) and the included usage examples.

 ---

+**Q:**
+  Can other orbs use this Slack Orb?

+**A:**
+  If you would like to integrate with this orb from your own orb or service, we recommend hacking your orb generate a `template.json` file containing the payload of your desired message and saving the destination to an environment variable.
+Make sure to export the environment variable to `$BASH_ENV`.
+The user can the select the environment variable created as the template for the Slack Orb notification.

+---